Lumbee: 18th century

-Following the Reconstruction Era, white-dominated legislatures in the South imposed legal racial segregation.
-They required all non-white people or people of color to attend black schools in which most students were the children of freedmen.
-In 1885, Democratic state representative Hamilton McMillan supported an effort to gain separate schools for the Indian children in the state since they and their ancestors had always been free and refused to send their children to black schools.
-In making his case, McMillan wrote that Lumbee ancestor James Lowrie had received sizable land grants early in the century and, by 1738, possessed combined estates of more than 2,000 acres (810 ha).
+Hamilton McMillan wrote that Lumbee ancestor James Lowrie had received sizable land grants early in the century, and, by 1738, possessed combined estates of more than 2,000 acres (810 ha).
 Adolph Dial and David Eliades claimed that another Lumbee ancestor, John Brooks, held the title to over 1,000 acres (400 ha) in 1735 and that Robert Lowrie gained possession of almost 700 acres (280 ha).

-However, a state archivist noted in the late 20th century that no land grants were issued during these years in North Carolina.
+A state archivist noted in the late 20th century that no land grants were issued during these years in North Carolina.
 The first documented land grants made to individuals claimed to be Lumbee ancestors did not take place until the 1750s, more than a decade later.
-None of the various petitions for federal recognition by the Lumbee people has relied on the McMillan, Dial, or Eliades claims.
+None of the various petitions for federal recognition by the Lumbee people relied on the McMillan, Dial, or Eliades claims.

-Land patents and deeds filed with the colonial administrations of Virginia, North Carolina, and South Carolina during that period show that individuals who claimed to be Lumbee ancestors migrated from southern parts of Virginia and northern parts of North Carolina.
-In the first federal census of 1790, the ancestors of the Lumbee were enumerated as Free Persons of Color, another term used for a wide variety of non-White people, including non-reservation American Indians, mixed race American Indian/European, and mixed race African/European.
-In 1800 and 1810, the families were classified as "all other free persons" in the census (after "white" and "black").